runeanielsen/ascii-table-c/README.md

 # ASCII Table

-Simple program to display an ASCII table, because why not?.
+Simple program to display an ASCII table, because why not???

 ## Compile and run.